actano/couchbase-backup-gcs/README.md

 ## Configuration

-Set the following environment variables:
+Set the following environment variables for the Docker container:

 | env variable | description |
 |--------------|-------------|